picoxr/goto-system-setting/README.md

 ## Usage：
 - Scene： Assets -> Scene -> PicoNeoHandleSwitch

 - After packaging, use in pico device

-## Announcements：
 - Notice that you add permissions on the **AndroidManifest.xml**